The Sleepers (San Francisco band): Biography

-The band formed in Palo Alto, California, in 1978.
+The Sleepers formed in Palo Alto, California, in 1978.
 Michael Belfer had been trying to form a band with his friend, Tim Mooney, and Belfer had decided he wanted former Crime drummer Ricky Williams for vocals, as "he was so awesome looking".
-The band's compositions were spontaneous, as lyricist Williams didn't have the discipline to write out lyrics, but had "fantastic improvisational abilities".
 The band released a five-track 7-inch EP in late 1978, and then broke up, with Belfer playing in Tuxedomoon during 1978 and 1979, and Williams co-founding Flipper, from which he was fired before the band made any recordings "for being too weird".

 In 1980, the band reformed and released a single, "Mirror"/"Theory", and an album, Painless Nights.
 The new lineup on the LP featured Brian MacLeod (drums), Ron MacLeod (bass), and Mike White (guitar/effects).
 Williams' abuse of speed led to erratic and violent behavior, which culminated in his passing out on stage on the second date of the group's East Coast tour at New York's Hurrah.
 The band broke up onstage after this incident.

-Belfer returned to college and graduated in composition and cultural studies.
+Michael Belfer returned to college and graduated in composition and cultural studies.
 He played guitar and keyboards in Black Lab from 1996 to 1999.
-Belfer passed away on March 21, 2022.
+Michael Belfer died on March 20, 2022.
 Williams went on to handle vocals in Toiling Midgets, and later died of a heroin overdose at the age of 36 in 1992.
 Mooney, who later drummed for the bands American Music Club and Sun Kil Moon, died in June 2012.